 We're Northrop Corporation Defense Systems Division, a recognized leader in the research, design and manufacture of sophisticated electronic countermeasure equipment and systems.
 The people you see pictured here - and many others not pictured - are a part of our professional team.
 They are very, very special here at Northrop.
-They're outstandingly talented. . .creative. . .determined. . .and extraordinary people. . .and they continue to help us maintain our world-renowned Why take the time to tell you about our professionals?
-Very simply, we are proud of their accomplishments. they make Northrop what it is today.
+They're outstandingly talented. . .creative. . .determined. . .and extraordinary people. . .and they continue to help us maintain our world-renowned position.
+Why take the time to tell you about our professionals?
+Very simply, we are proud of their accomplishments....they make Northrop what it is today.
 So, how about it?
-Do you, as an engineering professional, seek If you do, and your interest is in High Technology Engineering, investigate the potential of a career with Northrop: CAMPUS INTERVIEWS A Northrop representative will be interviewing at your campus on FEB.
-15 See your Placement Officer for further information countermeasures, electro-optical/infrared countermeasures and microwave receivers.
-Creative design engineers are needed for the areas of digital, analog, microwave integrated circuits, microprocessor applications, software development, microwave systems, high efficiency power supply systems and sophisticated analog and digital systems design and develop- ELECTRICAL We are currently seeking Electrical Engineers with BS through PhD to participate in the conception, development and manufacture of nigh technology circuits and systems in the areas of elec- We offer superior salary/benefits packages, an environment conducive to professional achievement and creative freedom, and exceptional opportunities for growth.
+Do you, as an engineering professional, seek a challenge?
+ELECTRICAL ENGINEERS We are currently seeking Electrical Engineers with BS through PhD to participate in the conception, development and manufacture of birk technology circuits and If you do, and your interest is in High Technology Engineering, investigate the potential of a career with Northrop:

+high technology circuits and systems in the areas of electronic countermeasures, electro-optical/infrared countermeasures and microwave receivers.
+Creative design engineers are needed for the areas of digital, analog, microwave integrated circuits, microprocessor applications, software development, microwave systems, high efficiency power supply systems and sophisticated analog and digital systems design and development.
+We offer superior salary/benefits packages, an environment conducive to professional achievement and creative freedom, and exceptional opportunities for growth.
 Northrop is an equal opportunity employer m/f.
 NORTHROP CORPORATION Defense Systems Division 600 Hicks Road, Rolling Meadows, IL 60008